 Students will only be taking exams at the end of the two year course in May/June.
 This subject is split into 3 papers of different weightings:

-- Paper 2 (40%): The American West and Early Elizabethan England,
+- Paper 2 (40%): Superpower relations and the Cold War, and Early Elizabethan England.

 - Paper 3 (30%): The USA: Conflict at home and abroad.